peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 )
 ```

-You can create a snapshot test for it like so
+You can create a snapshot test for it like so:

 ```jsx
 import React from 'react'